 Fine Art students at St Edmund Hall benefit hugely from the College’s close relationship with the Ruskin School of Art, where the majority of teaching takes place.
 We have the largest intake of artists of any college in the University, and are situated directly opposite the Ruskin’s main site on the High Street.

-Financial support for participation in the Ruskin’s highly successful Professional Practice Programme is available to St Edmund Hall students through the Peel Award.
+Students can apply for a college grant of up to £300 each year to meet costs relating to the course that enhance their studies.
 Our final-year students also benefit from the Bendhem Fine Art Bursary to support the costs of the Degree Show.
 Find out more about undergraduate prizes and bursaries here.

-Many of our graduates go on to graduate studies in Fine Art, but some also continue in other, related subjects.
+Many of our graduates go on to graduate studies in Fine Art, but some also continue in other, related subjects, including Art History, Anthropology, and Film Studies.
 We maintain good contacts with former students and keenly follow their developing careers.
-Recent Fine Art graduates include professional artists, critics, writers, teachers and creative directors.
+Recent Fine Art graduates include professional artists, critics, writers, teachers, stage designers and creative directors.

 Amongst recent Fine Art graduates, Jack Stanton (2013) was awarded the prestigious New Sensations Prize for Emerging Artists; Rosamund Lakin (2014) and Luke Dawes (2018) were selected for the Platform residency at Modern Art Oxford (an award given to recent art school graduates which culminates in a two-week solo exhibition in Modern Art Oxford’s Project Space, as a stepping stone between art school and life as a professional artist); and Khushna Sulaman-Butt (2016) was selected for inclusion in the National Portrait Gallery’s BP Portrait Award 2017 exhibition.